 How much does an affordable AI answering service cost?

 Affordable AI answering services range from $15-300/month depending on features and call volume.
 Budget options ($15-49/month) cover basic call answering with some call limits.
 Mid-range services ($50-149/month) include full features like CRM integration, appointment booking, and unlimited or high call volumes.
-Premium options ($150-300/month) add human backup for complex calls.
+Premium options like NextPhone ($199/month) include smart forwarding to route complex calls to your phone.

 Compare this to traditional answering services at $500-800/month or hiring a receptionist at $2,900/month.
 Even premium AI answering saves 60-90%.